doadates/Time-Series-Anomaly-Detection-Using-Neural-Networks/README.md

 1. **TimeGPT-1** – Transformer-based model for contextual anomaly detection using Nixtla’s API.
 2. **LSTM Autoencoder** – Reconstruction-based model, tested with both static and dynamic thresholding.

-The models are evaluated on the **Intel Berkeley Research Lab Sensor Dataset**, focusing on temperature, voltage, and humidity data.
+The models are evaluated on the **Intel Berkeley Research Lab Sensor Dataset**, focusing on temperature, voltage, humidity and light data.

 ---